1. Home

 Teach Kids about Budgeting by Reviewing Family Finances

-Depending on the age of your child, you can actually identify the exact amounts you spend or just make a list of the expenditures.
-Your six- or seven-year-old might actually stay engaged in the conversation if you have them show off their math skills by doing the subtraction work for everyone to see how the money gets spent.
+Your seven or eight-year-old might actually stay engaged in the conversation if you have them show off their math skills by doing the subtraction work for everyone to see how the money gets spent.

 As you go over the family spending, talk about things the family could do with a little extra money.
 The discussion might result in an idea for a family vacation or the desire for a new toy.